AP US Government Unit 3 Practice Test: Civil Liberties & Civil Rights

 Question 2 Explanation:

-The correct answer is (D).
-The Tenth Amendment is rights of the states.
-Typically, most law enforcement powers have been left to the states.
-In this case, Wood was arrested, tried, convicted, and sentenced to death by the State of Arizona.
-The First Amendment (A) includes freedoms of religion, speech, and the press and the rights to peaceably assemble and to petition the government for a redress of grievances.
-The Second Amendment (B) is the right to bare arms.
-The Ninth Amendment (C) is the rights of the people not enumerated elsewhere in the Constitution.
+The First Amendment includes freedoms of religion, speech, and the press and the rights to peaceably assemble and to petition the government for a redress of grievances.
+The Second Amendment is the right to bear arms.
+The Ninth Amendment covers the rights of the people which are not specified in the Constitution.

 Question 3